taltzfoni/Detecting-iRBD-at-Home-Using-a-Lower-Back-Wearable-Sensor/README.md

 6-Rush Alzheimer’s Disease Center, Rush University Medical Center 7-X-trodes Ltd., Herzliya, Israel

-Underview at Movement Disorder journal.
+Under Review at Movement Disorder journal.

 This repository contains the main script used for preprocessing, analysis, and modeling in the study.
 Our aim is to provide a transparent, reproducible pipeline for the researchers interested in depper understanding of the analysis done in the study.